Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Theoretical Insights of SINO

 \section{Theoretical Insights of SINO}

-We now provide theoretical insights into why SINO performs well with limited data, focusing on its approximation ability and generalization behavior.
+In this section, we provide theoretical insights into why SINO performs well with limited data, focusing on its approximation ability and generalization behavior.
 In essence, SINO is a \textbf{compact yet expressive} neural operator that balances approximation accuracy and generalization.
 For a physical field $\mathbf{u}$, one step of SINO corresponds to predicting the right-hand side (RHS) of the PDE, which involves linear and nonlinear combinations of spatial derivatives of $\mathbf{u}$.
 The following theorem reveals that SINO can approximate a broad class of such operators (proof in Appendix~\ref{app:proof}):